 Forest fires are a global issue

 When we think of rainforest and deforestation, it’s the Amazon that most often springs to mind.
-But rainforest right round the tropics needs our attention.
+But rainforest right around the tropics needs our attention.

 In particular, the world’s second-largest rainforest that covers an area four times the size of California is the only place to harbour all three subspecies of gorilla and supports some 150 different ethnic groups.
 It’s the rainforest of the Congo Basin, and is being deforested due to a demand for fuelwood, charcoal and clearing space for encroaching palm plantations.
 In one 48-hour period from 21 August 2019, there were 6,902 fires in Angola and 3,395 fires in the neighbouring Democratic Republic of Congo, compared with 2,127 fires in Brazil (BBC).